 - Because of the expense involved in reproducing engineering drawings, most construction solicitations require a pre-paid, non-refundable fee.
-This fee is most often advertised well in advance of solicitation issuance.
+This fee is most often advertised well in advance of issuing the solicitation.

-- Estimates are provided so that bidders have a feel for the magnitude of projects.
+- Estimates are provided so that bidders understand the magnitude of a given project.

 - Bid, payment and performance bonds are required on most IndyGo construction projects.